-Interested in hunting small and big game ranging in size from squirrels to elephants with the fewest number of guns possible?
+Interested in hunting both small and big game with as few guns as possible?

 Are you the type of person who sees guns simply as a tool to be used during a hunt?
 What if, instead of spending all your money buying new hunting guns, you would rather spend that money on additional hunting time instead?
 If that’s the case, this is the list for you.